I’ve been thinking a lot about how I don’t feel good about marketing anymore.

 This is intentional.

-We want less sign ups who just want the free stuff.
+We want less sign ups who only want the free stuff.
 We want quality sign ups.

 It’s going to be significantly less.
 Be prepared for this.